Thanhduong8234/Thanhduong8234/README.md

 # Hi there, I'm Thanh 👋

 ## About Me
-I am a Software Development Engineer in Test (SDET) with 4+ years of experience in the IT industry.
+I am a Software Development Engineer in Test (SDET) in the IT industry.
 My background covers both **manual and automation testing** and **software development** .
 I am passionate about building reliable, scalable, and maintainable test automation frameworks to ensure product quality and accelerate delivery.